Monday PM Forecast: rain, thunderstorms likely to slow morning drive

 The most impactful weather of the entire 7-Day Forecast is likely to occur overnight into Tuesday.
 A round of rain and thunderstorms could snarl the morning drive.

+We continue to monitor showers and thunderstorms developing over Texas that will move east across Louisiana tonight.
+A squall line should be intact as it arrives in the local area. #LaWX #MsWX pic.twitter.com/IMR4PCDNix

 Next 24 Hours: With low temperatures stopping around 60 degrees, expect showers and thunderstorms to increase in coverage across the area—especially after midnight.
 While the overall severe weather threat is low, some of the thunderstorms could produce hail, downpours and frequent lightning.
-Those hazards could slow down the early morning commute, or at the very least, stir us awake.
+We cannot entirely rule out the possibility for gusty wind or an isolated tornado.
+Any of those hazards could slow down the early morning commute, or at the very least, stir us awake.
 In case one or two storms are strong enough to warrant a warning, please have a way to receive alerts overnight.
 Most of the showers and thunderstorms will wrap up by 9am on Tuesday, with clearing skies through the day.
 A straggling shower could develop later in the afternoon, but most will stay dry.
 Thanks to returning sunshine, high temperatures will get back into the low 70s.

 Up Next: The midweek weather can be described as quiet and pleasant.
 Wednesday and Thursday should have mainly clear skies with high temperatures in the 70s and low temperatures in the 50s.
 Another quick hitting storm system will deliver showers and thunderstorms Thursday night into Friday.
 It is too early to discount the chance of severe weather, but as of now, this appears to be another event with garden-variety showers and thunderstorms.
 Clearing is expected to end the week with dry, seasonable weather over the weekend.
 CLICK HERE for your detailed 7-Day Forecast.